oKatanaaa/lima-gui/README.md

 The underlying data format is not fully compliant with what OpenAI API expects, but can be easily converted to one using `to_openai_dict` method in the `Function` class.

 Data format:
-- functions defined inside a conversation:
+- functions defined inside a conversation as:
 ```json
 {
     "name": "function_name",